 Wedding Vendor Fees.
 This one may feel a little less couth than other expenses, but anyone who’s thrown a wedding knows just how expensive they can become.
-If you feel comfortable, ask your guests to help you cover any of your wedding services.
+If you feel comfortable, ask your guests to help you cover any of your wedding expenses or services.
 Cash fund ideas:

 - “Wedding Photographer”

-- “Wedding Cake Fund”
+- “Wedding Venue Fund”

 - “New Custom Tuxedo”